For people with a chronic health condition - especially kidney disease

 Dialysis Transport Options - Tasmania

 Dialysis Transport Options - Victoria (updated December 2013)

 Carers Payment and Allowances

 Patients on Home Dialysis treatment may be eligible for financial assistance for costs related to, but not exclusive to electricity and water.
-The HOME Network has put together Fact Sheets providing a guide to concessions available in each State of Australia.
-Refer to sister site Home Dialysis - Support: Finance page>
+The HOME Network has put together Fact Sheets providing a guide to concessions available in each state of Australia.
+Refer Home Dialysis - Support: Finance page>

 If your carer is helping you with the dialysis and other activities of daily living you may be eligible for carer financial assistance.
-Support is available and is administered by Centrelink or call 132 717.
+Support is available via Centrelink - 132 717.